 I spent many of the last 20 years at Sun Microsystems, working variously in Sun Labs, in the developer tools product division, and in one of the service divisions.
 In February 2010 Sun became part of the Oracle Corporation, and I now work in Oracle Labs.

 I'm currently contributing to the Alphabet Soup project at Oracle Labs, which is building an implementation framework ("One VM to Rule them All") capable of delivering high performance for a wide variety of programming languages with modest implementation effort.
 I'm developing extensions to that framework that will support programming tools for languages implemented using AlphabetSoup technology.

 The Maxine Inspector

-High Productivity Computing
+High Productivity Computing (HPCS)

-My previous project at Sun was with the High Productivity Computing Systems project, funded partly by DARPA.
+I contributed to Sun's High Productivity Computing Systems project, funded partly by DARPA.
 The paramount goal of that program was a 10x productivity gain for programmers in the massively parallel world of High Performance Computing.
 I was a member of Sun's Core Productivity Team, directing and coordinating work in this area.
 We developed an overall evaluation framework, as well as measurement technologies for software development productivity in the High Performance Computing community.
 The "P" in HPCS means "Productivity," which isn't understood as well as any of us would like.

 Our group's working motto was "Tools Operationalize Productivity," and I'm especially concerned with the state of developer tools in the HPC community.
 I wrote a paper ("HPC Needs a Tools Strategy") about this for the 2005 Workshop on Software Engineering and HPC at ICSE '05.
 I intend that our work, together with DARPA and the other computer vendors, will lead to some much needed progress here.